Visit our San Francisco Showroom

 How Lab Created Diamonds vs Natural Diamonds are Formed

-Lab grown diamonds are created in a laboratory over the course of a few weeks or months using one of two methods:
+Lab grown diamonds are created in weeks or months using one of two methods:

 Lab Grown Diamond Benefits